-I attended UW-Madison where he studied neurobiology and psychology.
-I was one of the first tutors to take the new MCAT exam in the summer of 2015, scoring a 517 (placing him in the top 5% in the country).
+I attended UW-Madison where I studied neurobiology and psychology.
+I was one of the first tutors to take the new MCAT exam in the summer of 2015, scoring a 517 (placing in the top 5% in the country).
 I have been teaching and tutoring since 2010 helping students learn the MCAT sciences and prepare for the MCAT itself.
 I worked in the medical field for several years before turning to tutoring, and enjoy helping students see how their MCAT prep relates to the knowledge and skills they will use as doctors.
 My focus throughout tutoring is to keep the student on-track by emphasizing the positive aspects of such a difficult exam.
 My view is that the MCAT is an opportunity as much as a challenge.
 I believe that with dedication and experienced guidance, students can use the MCAT to show medical schools how focused and hard-working they are.
 When not teaching and tutoring I enjoy hiking, ultimate frisbee, and playing guitar as loud as possible in my basement.

 Education & Certification